Financial Aid Impact from Withdawing from LHU

 The adjustment is based on the percentage of calendar days usedin the academic period.
 This percent is calculated by dividing the number of days in the term (excluding breaks of five days or longer) into the number of days completed prior to the withdrawal (excluding breaks of five days or longer).

 The date of withdrawal will be the date the student beginsthe withdrawal process, unless there is documentation of class attendance beyond that date.
 Students who wish to withdraw from LHU should contact Tyana Lange, Associate Provost for Enrollment Management, 214 Ulmer Hall.

 Students who do not follow the official withdrawal procedure, but who stop attending classes for all of their courses will be considered to have withdrawn at the 50% point of the term unless attendance is documented after that time.
 Attendance is tracked electronically for students taking Distance Education courses.
 Distance education students should follow the official withdrawal procedure and base their official withdrawal date on their actual last date of attendance (i.e. course participation).
-There will be no adjustment to federal financial aid after the completion of at least 60% of the term.
+There will be no adjustment to Federal Student Aid after the completion of more than 60% of the term.

 Once the amount of federal funds to be returned has been calculated, the funds will be returned in the following order: